sanskrit/raw_etexts_english/blogs/manasataramgini/2014-02-14_the-erotic-the-warlike-and-the-imperial-in-the-tantra-age.md

 +++
-title = "The erotic, the warlike and the imperial in the tantraxa0age"
+title = "The erotic, the warlike and the imperial in the tantra age"

 +++
 The primary paurANika text of the shrI-kula tradition is the famed